adamgilroy22/python-hangman/README.md

 ## __Acknowledgements__

-I would like to give special thanks to my mentor, [Time Nelson](https://www.linkedin.com/in/travel-tim-nelson/) for his guidance during the development of this project.
+I would like to give special thanks to my mentor, [Tim Nelson](https://www.linkedin.com/in/travel-tim-nelson/) for his guidance during the development of this project.